Megalencephalic leukoencephalopathy with subcortical cysts: Genetics

 It is associated with MLC1.
 The MLC1 gene is located in chromosome 22q13.33 and is in the genomic coordinates 22:50,059,390 – 50,085874.
 The gene contains 12 exons and that contain a start codon in exon 2 and an untranslated region in the 3’ end.
 The MLC1 gene product is a 377 amino acid protein highly expressed in the brain.
 The disease is caused by a homozygous or compound heterozygous mutation in the gene, MLC1.
 Previous research indicates that deficiency of cell surface protein expression of the MLC1 gene is the basis for the disorder.
-The mutant protein is expressed in intracellular compartments reducing the membrane surface expression when compared to the wild type.
+The mutant protein is expressed in intracellular compartments reducing the membrane surface expression when compared to the wild type..
+Additional mutations in HEPACAM, GPRC5B, and AQP-4 have been identified in patients with MLC.

 Diagnosis

 Diagnosis of Megalencephalic leukoencephalopathy with subcortical cysts is made with a combination of physical and clinical evaluations.
 The presence of frontal and temporal subcortical cysts is the main factor when diagnosing a patient with this disease.
 In the late stages of the disease, patients have been noted to develop impaired coordination, overresponsive reflexes, and even seizures.
 MRI testing is used to study and diagnose patients with this disease.
 A study conducted on four patients with this disease yielded similar MRI results despite their slightly differing symptoms.
 Genetic testing can show whether or not the individual has a mutation in the MLC1 gene, which accounts for 75% of all cases.